 While there have been other ways to redeem Chase points (for example, at one cent each towards statement credits), those are by far the most efficient options.

-For a limited time, Chase has added the “Pay Yourself Back” feature, whereby you can efficiently redeem points for non-travel purchases.
+This brings us to the “Pay Yourself Back” feature, whereby you can efficiently redeem points for non-travel purchases for a limited time.
 In other words, you can redeem points towards your daily expenses at the same rate you could redeem them towards travel.

 What can you redeem Chase points for?

-With Chase’s temporary “Pay Yourself Back” feature, you can redeem Ultimate Rewards points for statement credits against purchases in the following categories:
+With Chase’s temporary “Pay Yourself Back” feature, you can redeem Ultimate Rewards points for statement credits against purchases in the following categories (with the bonus categories varying by card):

 - Grocery stores